beberlei/composer-monorepo-plugin/README.md

 several components as well as third party dependencies using Composer.

-You would create a `composer.json` file in the root of your project and use this single source of vendor libraries accross all your own libraries.
+You would create a `composer.json` file in the root of your project and use this single source of vendor libraries accross all your own components.

 This sounds counter-intuitive to the Composer approach at first, but it simplifies dependency management for a big project massively.
 Usually